 The poem begins with the speaker stating that he is in fact a ghost, and spends his nights walking the “wharves” and “slaughter-house” around Shadwell Stair.
 He considers himself to be “the shadow” that walks and lives there.
 He continues on to state that while he may be a ghost, he is not without physical form.
 He still feels things, and his skin is cold to the touch.
 Additionally, he says that his eyes are like the reflections of lights in the water of the Thames.

 In the second half of the poem, the peaceful imagery has come to an end, and the speaker describes the turmoil he feels as night ends.
-He has walked until the stars are gone and concludes his wanderings by laying down beside another ghost.
+He has walked until the stars are gone and conclude his wanderings by laying down beside another ghost.

 Analysis of Shadewell Stair

 Along the wharves by the water-house,

 And through the cavernous slaughter-house,

 The poem begins with the speaker introducing himself in a quite unusual way.
 The first line informs the reader that the narrator of this piece is not alive, he is a “ghost.”
 This entity is conscious enough to have the ability to convey his personal story, as well as delve into the details of the places he currently inhabits.